New Student Checklist

 Any late photo submissions will be unable to be processed and you will have to obtain your Gator 1 ID card on your own by visiting the UFID Card Services Office at the UF Bookstore & Welcome Center.
-If you have already obtained your Gator 1 ID card, please submit a photo to Robin Henry for Law school use; you will not be charged again as the charge is only for the printing of the card.
-If you obtained your Gator 1 ID card without “Levin College of Law” on it, you must submit a photo to Robin Henry and you will be charged $15 again (unless it was the fault of the UF ID Card Services Office – please check with them if this applies to you).
+If you have already obtained your Gator 1 ID card, please submit a photo to Minnie Lindsey for Law School use; you will not be charged again as the charge is only for the printing of the card.
+If you obtained your Gator 1 ID card without “Levin College of Law” on it, you must submit a photo to Minnie Lindsey and you will be charged $15 again (unless it was the fault of the UF ID Card Services Office – please check with them if this applies to you).

 It is important that you check your ISIS account for any holds and clear them so that Student Affairs will be able to register you for courses.
 You will find the following holds on your account and possibly others: